rdmmehta/batz/_posts/2020-06-22-debit-card-online-transaction-disabled.md

 ---

 Wondering why your debit card not working for International or Online transaction?

 Well as a security feature from RBI all debit/credit cards which have not been used for online and international transaction will be disabled for these two facilities.

 RBI made it clear in its circular dated 15 january <a href="https://www.rbi.org.in/Scripts/NotificationUser.aspx?Id=11788&Mode=0">Link</a>

 Apart from this all Debit/Credit Cards which will be issued after said date will also be issued with these faciities disabled.
-Accoun holders can enable these facilities using the internet banking of their bank, ATM and other various channels.
+Account holders can enable these facilities using the internet banking of their bank, ATM and other various channels.

 <u>For Punjab National Bank account holders Bank has provided 2 ways to enable this option.</u>